 “Brain tumors almost never get outside the brain—they like the environment,” says MacDonald.

 It has taken the better part of a decade to determine what combination of roughly 30,000 genes trigger medulloblastoma cancer cell migration.

 “We’ve been trying to hone down on what are the most critical elements in a cell, so that if you knock out one or two, you stop the tumor from moving,” says MacDonald, who was recruited to Georgia this fall from the Center for Cancer and Immunology Research at Children’s National Medical Center in Washington, D.C.

 Research now is focusing on Rho GTPases, a family of proteins that act as a molecular switch in the complex signaling between the components of a single cell to promote and direct the movement of the tumor cell.

 “We believe we have honed in on two critical targets and have identified drugs that block the signals,” says MacDonald.

 But the molecular switches must be turned on and off in the proper sequence, MacDonald notes, adding, “it’s like when you turn one light switch off, another flips on.”

 “Nature is so vastly complicated, we can obviously get thrown for a loop,” he cautions.

-Since arriving at the Aflac Cancer Center, he has already met with biomedical engineering researchers at Georgia Tech who are trying to develop a way to attract and kill migrating cancer cells—much like an ant trap attracts and kills ants.
+He is currently working with biomedical engineering researchers at Georgia Tech who are trying to develop a way to attract and kill migrating cancer cells—much like an ant trap attracts and kills ants.

 “This is why I’m excited to be here,” says MacDonald.
 “This situation here is enormously collaborative.”